 I can recall a time when I would turn to candy or cake as comfort when I didn’t feel worthy, good enough or capable.
 On the surface, I didn’t realize this was going on.
-In fact, I think my unhealthy eating habits became common practice (similar to brushing my teeth or eating breakfast).
+In fact, I think my unhealthy eating habits became common practice (similar to brushing my teeth).

 Can you relate to this?
 Do you have good intentions, yet somehow you seem to sabotage yourself?
 Trust me when I say you’re not alone!
 However, once you learn to let go of limiting beliefs and old programming, you will have a much easier time staying on track.
 So instead of saying, “I can’t eat that”, you will begin to say “I don’t want to eat that.”

 At the time of my own personal transformation, I was working with a coach.
 Inspired by the images I saw on the cover of my favourite fitness magazines, I set an outrageous goal to step on stage in a fitness competition.
-The only problem was that I was highly addicted to sugar; particularly Swedish Berries and vanilla cake (with lots of icing!)
+However, I was highly addicted to sugar; particularly Swedish Berries and vanilla cake (with lots of icing!)

-After just two weeks of working with my new coach, I lost eight pounds along with my addiction to sugar.
+After just two weeks, I lost eight pounds along with my addiction to sugar.
 So how did this happen?
 At the time, I didn’t have the right mindset in place, so I had to rely on willpower to get there.
 Basically, my coach told me I couldn’t have any sugar for 14 days, including fruit.
 And if I did, I would have to start the detox all over.
 With her help, I stuck to it.
 And I was shocked by what happened to my body and cravings.

 Prior to this, I worked out everyday.
 Sometimes twice a day!
 But I still didn’t have the body I wanted.
 It wasn’t until I started paying close attention to the foods I was using to fuel my body.